Airis21/PyPass-Password-Manager/README.md

 - [ ] Improve Json formatting
 - [ ] Add palette skins inc. dark mode

+## 🚀 Installation
+- Navigate to releases and pick up the latest bundled version.
 ---

 [//]: # (## ⚙️ How It Works TBC)